OpenRailAssociation/osrd/core/README.md

 `LOG_SIMULATION_REQUESTS`.
 Though be careful, STDCM payload can be large (possibly in the 100s of MB).
 They can then be reproduced by the `reproduce-request` CLI command.

+Some common workflows have been moved to scripts, in the `scripts` directory.